How to Tape and Apply Joint Compound to Drywall

 Be very careful to remove all the excess, whether it be a small ridge in the applied joint compound or a little nubbin of compound left where it shouldn't be.
 If you don't get it now you will have to sand it out before the next application of joint compound or it will leave an uneven surface.

 - Incomplete drying can cause delayed shrinkage; pre-mixed joint compound will shrink as it dries and if a second coat is put over a layer of compound that is still damp under the surface that first coat will shrink later, causing the second coat to shrink or crack.

 - It is common, though not recommended, to thin the joint compound slightly (one pint of water per 5 gallons of joint compound) for the second and third coats.
 It is easier to pull under the knife and makes fewer air pockets, but also falls off both the knife and wall easier.
 For a beginner doing only a room or so, the recommendation is that it not be thinned.

-The object of the second, or block, coat is to remove any imperfections (there will be many) in the tape coat and to extend the width of the applied joint compound.
+- The object of the second, or block, coat is to remove any imperfections (there will be many) in the tape coat and to extend the width of the applied joint compound.
 The three types of joints are treated somewhat differently, although all with the eight or ten inch knife.

 - The flat joint will need one pass with the knife to apply the joint compound followed by one or two more to smooth the compound, remove air pockets, clean up the edges, etc. You will be left with a joint around 10 inches wide.

-The butt joint will need two passes to apply the joint compound.
+- The butt joint will need two passes to apply the joint compound.
 As the center of the joint is already crowned slightly from the tape you must apply joint compound to each side of the crown, to about six or eight inches out on each side.
 Each side will then need one or two more passes to smooth it, followed by a pass or two down the center to remove the ridge that has been left there.

-Corner joints are best done over two days for the beginner.
+- Corner joints are best done over two days for the beginner.
 It is very difficult to apply joint compound to one side of the corner and then the other side without disturbing the first side, although the corner knife may be used again for the block coat.

-In all cases, the block coat is applied quite thin - 1/16" is too heavy and will probably need sanding, especially on butt joints.
+- In all cases, the block coat is applied quite thin - 1/16" is too heavy and will probably need sanding, especially on butt joints.
 The block coat needs to be done as neatly as possible - you are approaching the finished product.
 Any imperfection at all will show up in the final, skim, coat; it is not uncommon to lightly sand the block coat after it is dried to make a superior job.
 This is also the time to apply joint compound a second time to the nails and screws, using the same method you did for the first coat.

 As textured ceilings and walls have become more and more common the block coat has often become the final coat, needing only sanding, texturing and paint for a complete project.
 It results in cost savings for the professional and usually has a smaller crown on the butt joints.
 If you decide to take this route, however, be aware that it becomes even more imperative that a very good block coat be applied with an absolute minimum of imperfections, and this is difficult for most homeowners.
 A skim coat is recommended even when anything but the heaviest texture is to be used.